 - Changes to Not-for-Profit Incorporation; and,

-We would also like to acknowledge and thank Delta Gaming for sponsoring on of our education sessions.
+We would also like to acknowledge and thank our Education Session Sponsors:

 BREAK OPEN TICKET DEVELOPMENT FUND DEMONSTRATION PROJECT NO. 2

 We are pleased to announce that the full post-project report on the second BOTDF demonstration project is now available.
 Click here to read the full report.
 A summary report is available in the December 2013 OCGA Newsletter posted in our Members' Library.